swfans/syndwarsfx-gfx/README.md

 ## Done

 That's all.
-See more documentation in [Syndicate Wars Port repo](https://github.com/swfans/swars).
+See more documentation in [SyndWarsFX repo](https://github.com/swfans/syndwarsfx).